Skip to content

 #include "middlewares.h"

-int logger(Req *req, Res *res, Chain *chain)
+int simple_logger(Req *req, Res *res, Chain *chain)

 {